GoogleCloudDataproc/spark-spanner-connector/README.md

 ## Loading Data from Cloud Spanner

-The connector supports loading data from a Google Cloud Spanner table and is registered under `spanner` name as the external data source format.
+The connector supports loading data from a Google Cloud Spanner table and is registered under `cloud-spanner` name as the external data source format.

-Simply, use `spanner` in `DataFrameReader.format` method to inform Spark SQL to use the connector.
+Simply, use `cloud-spanner` in `DataFrameReader.format` method to inform Spark SQL to use the connector.

 In the following example, the connector loads data from the `Account` table in `demo` database in `dev-instance` Cloud Spanner instance.